KunMinX/MVI-Dispatcher/README_EN.md

 &nbsp;

-The core component of the project, MVI-Dispatcher, is applicable to Java, through which,
+MVI-Dispatcher is applicable to Java, through which,

 > 1.Can completely eliminate mutable boilerplate code, no need to write one line
 >